 If so, then you will most likely need to sign up for Medicare at age 65.
 Retirees that don’t sign up for Medicare when they first become eligible can suffer from late penalties.

-If you are a retiree who has a retiree health plan provided by a former employer, then you need to sign up for Medicare Parts A and B. Medicare is primary to retiree health plans so if you don’t enroll, you’ll be penalized for not signing up for Medicare.
+If you are a retiree who has a retiree health plan provided by a former employer, then you need to sign up for Medicare Parts A and B. Medicare is usually mandatory in this circumstance because it is primary to retiree health plans.
+If you don’t enroll, you may be penalized for not signing up for Medicare on time.

 On the other hand, maybe you’re a retiree whose former employer doesn’t offer retiree coverage, so you have an individual Health Insurance policy through the ACA marketplace exchange.